A greedy approach for increased vehicle utilization in ridesharing networks: Introduction

-Our key contributions can be summarized as follows: \begin{itemize} \item We propose an eco-friendly route recommendation system for taxi drivers in the ridesharing environment \item We show that the proposed problem of route recommendation is NP-hard.
-We overcome the computational complexity by developing a \emph{k}-hop sliding window-based algorithm that reduces the exponential search space of all possible paths in the entire road network to a window. \item We demonstrate that the underlying objective function of our proposed model is submodular and thereby greedy algorithms can be used to optimize them, as they are known to provide well-known approximation bounds for submodular functions.

-\item We evaluate the performance of our proposed model extensively on real-world datasets from New York and Washington DC across different metrics.
-The experimental results demonstrate that our route recommendation system improves by a factor of $120\%$ over the existing baselines.
+Our key contributions can be summarized as follows: \begin{itemize} \item We propose an eco-friendly route recommendation system for the drivers of the ridesharing platforms which reduces pollution and promotes sustainability. \item We show that the proposed problem of route recommendation is NP-hard.
+We overcome the computational complexity by developing a \emph{k}-hop-based sliding window algorithm that reduces the exponential search space from all possible paths in the entire road network to a window. \item We demonstrate that the underlying objective function of our proposed model is submodular and thereby greedy algorithms can be used to optimize them, as they are known to provide well-known approximation bounds for submodular functions. \item A vehicle count graph is constructed to determine the minimum fleet size required to cover the requests that arrive in the ridesharing platforms.
+This is done by reducing the origin-destination request arrival graph and applying the minimum path cover to it. \item We evaluate the performance of our proposed model extensively on real-world datasets from New York and Washington DC across different metrics.
+The experimental results demonstrate that our proposed route recommendation system improves vehicle utilization, and decreases the count of vehicles on the road.

 \end{itemize}